The current global pandemic has caused socioeconomic devastation worldwide.

 Use the visualization design if your goal is to display insights into two varying metrics for in-depth insights.
 The role of line curves is to depict your data’s overall patterns and trends.

-As you can see (in the table below), it’s not easy to tell a coherent data story.
+As you can see (in the table below), it’s not easy to tell a coherent data storytelling.
 You’ve got to visualize the data to display insights.

 Countries | Delivered | Earmarked, but not delivered | Outstanding Commitment |